 LCHC is a nonprofit 501(c)(3) organization, with an 18-member Board of Directors, representing a cross-section of the population served by the health center.
 Over 60% of the board members are active patients of the health center.
 Board members have a diversity of experience and expertise.
 We have, for example, members with expertise in banking, law, finance, long term care, higher education, public health, employees of other community agencies, one high school student (patient of our SBHC at Lynn English High School), and several retirees.
 Ten of the current 18 members are Latino, African American, or Asian; eight are women.

 The Board of Directors has responsibility for setting the policies of the corporation, managing and controlling all property of the corporation, and assuring the financial viability of the organization and the quality of its services.
 The Board has the responsibility for recruiting, hiring, and regularly evaluating the Chief Executive Officer, who is responsible to the Board for carrying out strategic and operational goals.
 The Senior Management team reports to the Chief Executive Officer.
-Kiame Mahaniah MD, a licensed family medicine physician will become the Chief Executive Officer in October 2017 upon Lori Abrams Berry’s retirement.
+Kiame Mahaniah MD, a licensed family medicine physician became the Chief Executive Officer in October 2017 upon Lori Abrams Berry’s retirement.
 Dr. Mahaniah has over two decades of community health center clinical and leadership experience.
 Chief Medical Officer Geoffrey Pechinksy, MD is an experienced physician and leader with a background in the US Navy and fluency in Spanish.
 Chief Behavioral Health Officer, Carlos Cappas, PsyD, MBA has recently come on board.
 Our medical staff members are all board eligible or board certified in their specialty areas and we have extensive credentialing and privileging procedures for all licensed clinical staff.